Participant Code of Conduct

 Maps of the site will be posted on kiosks.
 Please respect the event boundaries and the designated sacred spaces.
 Camping is not allowed in the main field–please camp in the woods.

-Camping in your car is not permitted.
+Camping in your car or trailer is not permitted.

 Neighbors, Nudity, and Sound